jyu2100/regex_seq_search/README.md

 ---

 ## Initial Setup
 The following commands show how the required secret image files were originally generated.
 These files have already been committed to the repository for demo purposes, so you **do not need to run these commands yourself** unless you want to regenerate them.
 However, **do not commit secret image files in real world projects**.
-DNA.png in the assets folder is used as the base (input) image.
+DNA.png (from an open source repository) in the assets folder is used as the base (input) image.
 - **Embed Secrets**
    - Use the **embed_value** management command:
    ```